 Stroll Through History

 Glencoe Mill Village is one of the best-preserved mill village complexes in North Carolina.
 The Glencoe Cotton Mill and village were established in the late 1800s by the Holt family in an area previously home to a gristmill and sawmill.
 It’s a pleasant walk through town on not-too-busy streets dotted with interpretive historical markers.

-If you’re passing through on a Saturday or Sunday between 1 and 4 p.m., make time to visit the Textile Heritage Museum (link will open in a new window), which showcases life in the mill towns that thrived along the Haw for more than a century, beginning in the early 1800s.
+If you’re passing through on Tuesdays through Saturday, make time to visit the Textile Heritage Museum (link will open in a new window), which showcases life in the mill towns that thrived along the Haw for more than a century, beginning in the early 1800s.

 Learn to Identify Trees

 If you’re hiking the Highland Trail, grab one of our Tree ID guides at the Trailhead.
 There are 12 different species of trees marked along the trail.
 The guide offers identification information matched up to tree markers and quick facts about each tree species.
 It is designed so you can match up the trees and learn about them or quiz yourself if you want more of a challenge.
 The wonderful leaf illustrations were drawn by one of our very own staff members.

 Guides are available at the trailhead or you may download one by clicking here (PDF will open in a new window).